nrazavi70/PythonScripts/README.md

 ### Installing

-There are three simple steps to install this.
+There are five simple steps to install this.

   1. Clone the repo and switch to ```SimpleURLWatchdog``` branch :
    ```